JRCLARK25/doned/README.md

 ## Changelog

+- Telegram: notifications now send both lines as a single message
 - Default: running `doned` sends a notification with a default message and optional variable
 - Fixed NOTIFY_TYPES array and config writing
 - `doned test` and `doned status` now work for all types